1958 sessions

 For LR 199, the vídeo can be seen on the DVD “The Ultimate Collection” (see discography)

-YOUTUBE: click here to watch
+YOUTUBE: click here to watch (youtube informs content is no longer available)

 z_mary_osborneMary Osborne (1921-1992) one of the few female musicians, was a talented jazz guitarist.